Texas A&M University: Student body

 As of the fall semester in 2021, Texas A&M was the largest American university with an enrollment of 72,982 students who were pursuing degrees in 17 academic colleges.
 The student body originates from all 50 U.S. states and over 120 other countries.
 Texas residents account for 86.27% of the student population and 7.42% are of international origin.
 The demographics of the student body are 52.9% male and 47.1% female.
 Members of ethnic minority groups make up 42.2% of the student population.
 According to U.S. News & World Report, Texas A&M has a student-to-teacher ratio of 19:1 and an average-freshman-retention rate of 92%.
 According to the institution, in 2019, it had a four-year-graduation rate of 59% and a six-year-graduation of 81.7%.
-TAMU College of Engineering had the largest enrollment of 29.6%.
+College of Engineering had the largest enrollment of 29.6%.
 The College of Liberal Arts and the College of Agriculture and Life Sciences followed, enrolling 12% and 11% of the student body, respectively.
-The College of Education and Human Development and Mays Business School each enrolled 9%.
-The College of Science enrolled 6% of the students and the remaining schools enrolled less than 5% each.
+The School of Education and Human Development and Mays Business School each enrolled 9%.
+The remaining schools enrolled less than 6% each.
 In addition, slightly more than 3% of the student body had not declared a major.

 As of 2019, the university enrolled the seventh-highest total of National Merit scholars in the United States and the third-highest among all public universities.
 As of 2021, about 72% of the student body receives about $810 million in financial aid annually.
 The admission rate of students who applied as undergraduates in 2020 was 63%.
 The school is rated as "more selective" by U.S. News & World Report.